BKeyport/MMM-Multimonth/README.md

 1.90 - Minor fixes/Remove EOL - Begin work on moving to a life without moment.js - Goal, no dependencies.

-7 Sept.
-2022 - changing to date based versioning.
+7 Sep 2022 - changing to date based versioning.

-1 Oct.
-2022 - Completely removed moment.js from project. ** Returned to Beta Status due to lack of internationalization and start of week adjustments **
+1 Oct 2022 - Completely removed moment.js from project. ** Returned to Beta Status due to lack of internationalization and start of week adjustments **

+4 Oct 2022 - Internationalization and Start of Week added back in. -- Note: I'm aware of a bug where the week numbers are showing an extra week.
+I'm redesigning the layout.